 Thank you for taking the time to meet with me today.
 I enjoyed learning more about the Digital Marketing position within ABC Digital.
 It's an excellent match for my skills and interests, given my background as an SEO Specialist.

-After the excitement of an interview, if two weeks have passed without any further communication, feel free to send a gentle, short follow-up.
+After the excitement of an interview, if two weeks have passed without any further communication, feel free to send a gentle, brief follow-up.

 Dear Mr. Parker:

 I hope you're doing well!
-It was so nice to meet with you two weeks ago to discuss the role of Digital Marketing Manager.
+It was so nice to meet with you two weeks ago to discuss the role of Digital Marketing Manager at ABC Digital.

 I thought I'd check in to see where things stand in the hiring process.
 I'm looking forward to your update!